-In breaking down our verses, Paul is saying to be careful about how we live – [Literally: Look out carefully, how you walk/where you step] not as unwise, but as wise, [eyes wide open].
-Then he states, making the most of every opportunity – [Literally: Time, like if only we could go back and reuse the time we wasted on those dumb or even dumber decisions].
-And because the days are evil – [Literally: Dangerous times.
-You can’t afford to be careless because there’s too much at stake].
-Lastly, Paul says don’t be foolish, but understand what God’s will is, meaning – Wake up, and quit deceiving yourself, you already know what God wants you do so just put your head down and do it.
+In breaking down our verses, Paul is saying to be careful about how we live.
+Literally, look out carefully how you walk and where you step, “not as unwise, but as wise,” with our eyes wide open.
+Then he states, “making the most of every opportunity.”
+Literally, time, like if only we could go back and reuse the time we wasted on those dumb or even dumber decisions.
+Next he says, “because the days are evil.”
+Literally, dangerous times.
+You can’t afford to be careless because there’s too much at stake.
+Lastly, Paul says not to be foolish, but understand what God’s will is, meaning – Wake up, and quit deceiving yourself, you already know what God wants you do so just put your head down and do it.

 Confession for today: “Today Jesus I want be influenced by the Holy Spirit, in every decision or choice I make.
 So I can have your protection and direction in all that I do, so I don’t allow the enemy to wreck my life, and have any regrets.”